mlavi/hugo/content/post/calm.io-recap/calm.io-i-dream-of-devops-but-what-is-devops.md

 * __Value:__ typically, the products and services customers use,
   * *e.g.:* software or web site.
 * __Customer:__ a value consumer,
-  * *e.g.:* target audience or end-user.
+  * *e.g.:* target audience or end-user (internal or exteral).
 * __Developer:__ value creator and contributor.
-* __Friction:__ anything that slows, diminishes, or reduces the value delivery,
+* __Friction:__ anything that blocks, slows, diminishes, or reduces value delivery,
   * *e.g.:* manual hand-offs, separation of duties, silos of responsibility, or isolation from the entire value system.
 * __Process:__ the methodology to accomplish work.

 Putting all of the above together implies that __*DevOps is a dynamic system which expands or shrinks to the capacity of the people who practice it.*__
- This is what makes a universal, static DevOps definition so hard to create and it gives the DevOps movement increasing power: it is a process that will change and grow over time as we pursue the state of the art!
+This is what makes a universal, static DevOps definition so hard to create while also giving the DevOps movement increasing power: it is a process that will change and grow over time as we pursue the state of the art!

 The term [DevOps is about six years old](https://en.wikipedia.org/wiki/DevOps)
  <sup>[1](#postscript-february-18-2018)</sup>,